-The extractive industries tend to operate as enclaves with little connection to the rest of the economy.
-Foreign companies have externalised their enormous social and environmental costs while banking most of the profits offshore.
+The extractive industries tend to operate with little connection to the rest of the economy.
+Foreign companies bank most of their profits offshore, leaving local communities do deal with the social and environmental costs.

-The companies contribute relatively little to government revenues.
-In 2018, 6.5% of the sales from the mining and petroleum sector went to government.
+Fossil fuel companies contribute little to the public purse.
+In 2018, 6.5 per cent of sales from the mining and petroleum sector went to government.

-The growth of these sectors has been accompanied by poor governance, theft of public money, and corruption, which all take much needed funding away from health and education services.
+The growth of resource extraction sectors has been marred by poor governance, theft of public money and corruption, taking away much needed funding from health and education services.

 LATEST NEWS